deanblackborough/gm-platformer/README.md

 ## Description

-A basic platformer for Game Maker, mainly create this as a starting point for my kids, I'll get all the basics working and then they can build from there.
+A basic platformer for Game Maker, creating this as a starting point for my kids, I'll get all the basics working and then they can build from there.

 ![Screenshot of Progress](screenshot.png "Basic Screenshot")

 ## Features

+- Player moment - left & right
+- Sprite switches based on movement
+- Sprite faces correct direction

+## Working on

+- Collisions
+- Jumping
+- Platforms
+- Jump through platforms
-- None yet
+- Moving platforms

 ## How to run